zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

     | 10    | **10.00**     | 50      | 2000      |

-    **Note:** These primer dilutions (750, 1250, and 2000 nM) will achieve intented qPCR reaction concentrations (300, 500, and 800 nM), as shown below.
+    **Note:** These primer dilutions (750, 1250, and 2000 nM) will achieve the intended qPCR reaction concentrations (300, 500, and 800 nM), as shown below.
 8 μL of diluted primer stocks from above will be mixed with 2 μL of cDNA and 10 μL of Master Mix (MM) for a final reaction volume of 20 μL.
 Scale primer volumes above as necessary, depending on the number of reactions you are planning.

     | C<sub>i</sub> (C<sub>f</sub> from above, nM) | V<sub>i</sub> (μL) | V<sub>f</sub> (μL) | C<sub>f</sub> (Primers, nM) |
     |----------------------------------|------------------------------|--------------------------------------|------------------------------|